ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Add mTLS listener to Application Gateway

-Now that we've validated that everything works correctly, we can add mTLS support.
+Now that we've checked that everything works, we can add mTLS support.
 Before we proceed, it's good to understand how the application gateway performs client certificate validation.
 The application gateway does **not** have the capability to 'whitelist' individual client certificates.
 However, it can verify whether a client certificate was issued by a trusted certificate authority (CA).

-In our example, we only want to allow client certificates issued by `APIM Sample DEV Intermediate CA`.
-The figure below highlights which certificates we need to upload to the application gateway for this to work.
+We'll use the same [self-signed certificates](/blog/2024/02/02/validate-client-certificates-in-api-management/#self-signed-certificates) used in the previous post.
+In our example, we only want to allow client certificates issued by `APIM Sample DEV Intermediate CA` to be able to call the application gateway.
+The figure below highlights which certificates we need to upload for this to work.

 ![](../../../../static/images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-agw-certificate-validation.png)
 ![](../../../../../images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-agw-certificate-validation.png)